German occupation of Byelorussia during World War II

 The German invasion of the Soviet Union during World War II started on 22 June 1941 and led to a German military occupation of Byelorussia until it was fully liberated in August 1944 as a result of Operation Bagration.
-The western parts of Byelorussia became part of the Reichskommissariat Ostland in 1941, and in 1943, the German authorities allowed local collaborators to set up a regional government, the Belarusian Central Rada, that lasted until the Soviets reestablished control over the region.
-Altogether, more than 2,000,000 people were killed in Belarus during the three years of Nazi occupation, around a quarter of the region's population, or even as high as 3,000,000 killed or 30% of the population, including 500,000 to 550,000 Jews as part of the Holocaust in Belarus.
+The western parts of Byelorussia became part of the Reichskommissariat Ostland in 1941, and in 1943, the German authorities allowed local collaborators to set up a regional government, the Belarusian Central Rada, that lasted until Soviet Union reestablished control over the region.

+Altogether, more than 2,000,000 people were killed in Belarus during the three years of Nazi occupation, around 25% of the region's population, or even as high as 3,000,000 killed or 30% of the population, including 500,000 to 550,000 Jews as part of the Holocaust in Belarus, with an estimation that 1 in 3 Belarusians died during WW2.
 In total, on the territory of modern Belarus, more than 9,200 villages and settlements, and 682,000 buildings were destroyed and burned, with some settlements burned several times.
-By the end of the war, Belarus had lost half of its population as a result of death and moving.
+By the end of the war, Belarus had lost half of its population as a result of death and moving, the worst of any European state.

 Background

 The Soviet and Belarusian historiographies study the subject of German occupation in the context of contemporary Belarus, regarded as the Byelorussian Soviet Socialist Republic (BSSR), a constituent republic of the Soviet Union in the 1941 borders as a whole.
-Polish historiography insists on special, even separate treatment for the East Lands of the Poland in the 1921 borders (alias "Kresy Wschodnie" alias West Belarus), which were incorporated into the BSSR after the Soviet invaded Poland on 17 September 1939.
+Polish historiography insists on special, even separate treatment for the East Lands of the Poland in the 1921 borders (alias "Kresy Wschodnie" alias West Belarus), which were incorporated into the BSSR after the Soviet Union invaded Poland on 17 September 1939.
 More than 100,000 people of different ethnic backgrounds, mostly Poles and Jews in West Belarus, were imprisoned, executed or transported to the eastern USSR by Soviet authorities before the German invasion.
 The NKVD (Soviet secret police) killed more than 1,000 prisoners in June and July 1941, for example, in Chervyen.